 The Internet has hundreds of millions of users, is growing rapidly, and continues to evolve to accommodate an increasing number of voice, data, video, and imagery applications with diverse service requirements.
 Internet Protocol (IP) is the primary unifying protocol converging these applications and services over the Internet.
 The Internet's evolution has been accompanied by exponentially growing traffic volume on the network infrastructure.
 Optical networks are ideally suited to carry such large volumes of traffic, and the next generation of optical networks will be optimized for delivery of IP services while providing capacity in the range of terabits per second in a scalable and flexible way to support services such as voice over IP (VoIP) and IP television (IPTV).
 This course provides an in-depth understanding of existing and emerging optical network technologies.
 Specific topics covered include basics of fiber optic communications, SONET, DWDM, optical Ethernet, FTTB, FTTH, optical wavelength switching, IP over optical networks, MPLS, and GMPLS.
 Additional topics that may be discussed include optical network standards, network control and management, static and dynamic service provisioning, optical network design, and future directions.

-605.473 High-Speed Networking Technologies or permission of the instructor.
+605.673 High-Speed Internet Architecture, Technologies, and Applications or permission of the instructor.